andyglick/atlassian-fugue/readme.md

     import io.atlassian.fugue.converters.ScalaConverters._

+## Migrating from Fugue v2.x to v3.x

+See `changelog.md` for a list of changes.
+The root package changed from com to io to allow a more gradual inclusion of the breaking changes introduced between v2 and v3.
+All the functional interfaces that came from Guava in v2 have been replaced with their equivalents in the Java 8 util.functions package.
+Replacing instances of com.google.common.base.Function with java.util.function.Function will address that change.
+The Fugue Iterables class in v2 added some missing functionality to the Guava Iterables class in a complementary rather than replacement fashion.
+This required one of the two Iterables classes to be imported by it's fully qualified name when both were needed in a single source file.
+Immutable maps have been moved to the fugue-guava module along with the com.atlassian.retry package, Throwables, and the Function2 interface.
+The Scala type conversion code has be migrated from using, and clashing on, asScala to toScala.
+Many of the previously existing deprecations have been removed.

+* Replace com.google.common.base.Function with java.util.function.Function for each of: Function,
+Supplier, and Predicate
+* Replace com.atlassian.fugue.Function2 with java.util.function.BiFunction
+* See `changelog.md` for new implementations of functions on Iterables to reduce the places where you need to import io.atlassian.fugue.Iterables by it's FQN
+* Find io.atlassian.fugue.retry.*, ImmutableMaps, Function2, and Throwables in the fugue-guava module
+* Replace usages of asScala/asJava with toScala/toJava
+* See the `changelog.md` for further changes

 ## Contributors

 Source code should be formatted according to the local style, which is encoded in the formatter